ellismj/CyberVets-ePortfolio/README.md

 I am an aspiring cybersecuirty analyst, and in this space you will find projects that I have worked on as well as a journal that documents my experience learning various tools and skills utilized within cybersecurity.

-As I am transitioning out of the military, I am looking to combine my analytic background with the technical skills and toolsets I am learning through the CMS CyberVets Program to allow me to better identify and defend against threats in the cyber domain.
+As I am transitioning out of the military, I am looking to combine my analytic background with the technical skills and toolsets I am learning through the CMS CyberVets Program to enable me to better identify and defend against threats in the cyber domain.

 Skills: Network Analysis | Web Exploitation | Windows and Linux Security Essentials